-In today’s retail market, barcodes are a must for any business looking to stock their product in physical stores, or on Amazon, Filpkart and other online retailers.
+In today’s retail market, barcodes are a must for any business intending to stock their product in a physical store, or with online retailers such as Amazon and Filpkart.
 Retail outlets and online retailers use barcoding systems to manage pricing, sales figures, inventory levels, to track their stock through warehouses, and at POS.
-Having a globally unique barcode placed on your product is necessary to ensure that your product will be ready for the marketplace.
+Having a globally unique barcode placed on your product is necessary to ensure your product will be ready for the marketplace.

-Retailers will require you to complete a product information form linking your product and company details to the barcode number each time you introduce a new product.
+Most retailers will require you to complete a product information form linking your product and company details to the barcode number each time you introduce a new product.
 The retailer will transfer this information into their sales & inventory system allowing your product to be scanned at POS.
 Each new retailer will require you to go through this process when you introduce your product to their store.

 Amazon, Flipkart and other online retailers require you to enter a unique barcode number into the product ID field when listing your product online.
 Amazon’s website guides you through their registration process and entering your products barcode number is usually the first step.
-This is how Amazon ensures your product is not already listed.
+This is how Amazon ensures your product or GTIN is not already listed.

 The UCC (now known as GS1) originally issued all of our stock.
 We guarantee that the codes we supply are globally unique and are yours for life with no need for annual renewal fees.
 You will also notice some other competing businesses online.
 The level of service, customer support, quality of image generation and price varies between them all.

 Never.
 When purchasing barcodes from India Barcodes, they are yours for life and will never expire.
 This is because the numbers we supply originate with the Uniform Code Council (now GS1) and pre-date the introduction of GS1’s subscription model.
-Once purchased you are the legal owner fo the barcode for life.
+Once purchased you are the legal owner of the barcode for life.

 India Barcodes have acquired large numbers of GTINs and only charge you a one off fee.
-You will always retain ownership of barcodes you have purchased and they never acrue annual charges or fees in any form.
+You will always retain ownership of barcodes you have purchased and they never accrue annual charges or fees in any form.

 If you purchase GTINs from the Indian branch of GS1 you’re agreeing to payment of annual subscription fees.
 So if you only intend to acquire codes for just a few products the associated expenses when registering barcodes with GS1 India will grow over time.

 Due to the increasing use and popularity of the online marketplace barcode re-use is becoming impossible.
-We strongly suggest that you do not re-use a barcode, even if your product line has been discontinued the product is no longer in circulation.
+We strongly suggest that you do not re-use a barcode, even if your product line has been discontinued and the product is no longer in circulation.
 GS1 recently changed their barcode re-use policy to reflect this.
 To read more please go to gs1us.org/what-we-do/standards/gtin-no-reuse

 We suggest listing your product details for free on some of the following online databases.
 Linking your product details to their codes on these databases can help increase your brand awareness online.
 This is a cost free alternative to GEPIR that also holds product data.